francoisgeorgy/ottobit-web-editor/README.md

 If you import several files at once, the order you select the files is the order they will appear in the Library.
 You can sort them in the Library by drag-and-dropping them.

-### Write presets in Enzo:
+### Write presets in Ottobit Jr.:

-You can write up to 16 presets in Enzo.
-A popup window will allow you to choose the range of presets you want to write in Enzo.
+You can write up to 16 presets in Ottobit Jr..
+A popup window will allow you to choose the range of presets you want to write in Ottobit Jr..

 If you want to save them in a specific order, you have to first sort the presets in the Library (with drag & drop).